unaihuete-org/GitHub_Playground/.github/CONTRIBUTING.md

 `![Azure DevOps Generator website.
 Click on "Sign In" option](images/m1/demo_signin_v1.png)`

+> ⚠️ For accesibility, the ALT text should include a **clear** description of the screenshot, as shown in the example above.

-> **Note**: image could be resized using the following syntax example, modifying with to your needs:
+> ⚠️ Image could be resized using the following syntax example, modifying with to your needs:
 `[<img src="images/m1/child_feature_v1.png" alt="Include Title 'Training Dashboard' and click 'OK' " width="500"/>]()`

 #### Taking and editing screenshots (Lab 1)